se1-1314/xiast-docs/management/quality/Software Test Documentation.md

 6. Test summary report

 ### 4.12.
 Responsibilities
-Each member of the team is responsible for his own sets of tests.
+Each member of the team is responsible for making his own sets of tests.
 The quality manager must perform weekly checks to ensure that the test are following the test plan.

 ### 4.13.
 Schedule
 A set of milestones can be found at: https://github.com/se1-1314/xiast/issues/milestones.
 At the end of each iteration a due date is decided and depending on the activity a corresponding sets of tests must be delivered.